nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 Now our sequences are ready to start analysis.

-With VCF files, we'll do this in two steps that are slightly different from Fasta-input.
+With VCF files, we'll do this in two steps that are slightly different from FASTA-input.
 1. First, we'll use only the variable sites to construct a tree quickly.
 This will give us the topology, but the branch lengths will be incorrect.
 2. Next, we'll consider the entire sequence to correct our branch lengths.
 At the same time, the sample date information will be used to create a time-resolved tree.